 GIVE IT TO: MS, HS

-REVIEW: Okay, yes, Quinn got on my nerves with her ill-conceived (and just plain mean) idea to get Wesley fired.
+Okay, yes, Quinn got on my nerves with her ill-conceived (and just plain mean) idea to get Wesley fired.
 Yes, she’s unreasonably obsessed with this idea that Wesley James ruined her entire life.
 But did I love this book anyway?
 You bet!

 Truly, Quinn isn’t the most likeable character, but I forgave her revengey-ness with Wesley because she’s so real.
 She does do some mean things to sabotage Wesley, but she does at least feel bad about her actions.
 It doesn’t really make it right to do those things, but she’s still a likeable, complex character overall.
+The revenge scheming is an important part of her character arc and her growth.

 Wesley James Ruined My Life has a lot of heart.
 It’s more than just a teen romance; there’s real life behind the Wesley James plot.
 The romance is cute and completely obvious from the first day Wesley and Quinn meet again after five years of Quinn’s hating Wesley.
 It’s clear Wesley liked Quinn then and that he still likes her now.

-This book will be popular with readers who love a sweet romance with a dose of real-life problems.
+Wesley James Ruined My Life will be popular with readers who love a sweet romance with a dose of real-life problems.
 At only 256 pages, it’s short enough to entice some reluctant readers as well.
 The story is easy to get-into; I zipped through it in one sitting.

 Even though the characters are about to be high school seniors, I would be okay giving this book to middle school readers craving romance.
 There’s only two kissing scenes, and both are pretty tame.
 The ending is cute in a Say Anything kind of way.